defenseunicorns/uds-sso/README.md

 ## Getting Started

-- Create a new k3d cluster with the following:
+- The follwoing `make` target will create a new k3d cluster with the following:
   - Initialize Zarf
   - Deploy Metallb - load balancer
   - Deploy DUBBD